 Styles of Seawalls

-- Curved– Curved seawalls are curved along the shoreline.
-They are built to mimic the uneven way that waves hit the coastline.
+- Curved– Seawalls curved along the shoreline are built to mimic the uneven way that waves hit the coastline.
 This is an effective building method to deflect the water and reduce soil erosion at the bottom of the seawall.

 - Gravity– Gravity seawalls are anchored in rocks located at or below the soil line or secured with piles that are inserted into the soil down to the bedrock.
 This building style helps ensure the seawall is strong enough to withstand the forces of the waves, but often need additional reinforcements to prevent stress cracking and other damage to the wall due to its extreme rigidity.